runtimeverification/verified-smart-contracts/resources/verification.md

 eDSL: Domain-Specific Language for KEVM Specifications
 ======================================================

-This module defines some helpers which make writing specifications simpler.
+This module defines, eDSL, a domain-specific language for the EVM specifications.

 ```k
 requires "evm.k"